espressif/arduino-esp32/docs/source/libraries.rst

 | Wi-Fi         | Yes           | Yes           | Yes           |                   |
 +---------------+---------------+---------------+---------------+-------------------+

 Some peripherals are not available for all ESP32 families.
-To see more details about it, see the corresponding datasheet.
+To see more details about it, see the corresponding SoC at `Product Selector <https://products.espressif.com>`_ page.

 APIs
 ----